Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution: Related Work

 \subsection{LLM Pruning}

 In the era of large language models (LLMs), their enormous sizes pose significant challenges for real-world deployment, including increased computational and memory demands.
-To address these challenges, recent research has increasingly focused on post-training pruning methods, which start from pre-trained networks and remove redundant parameters to reduce model size and complexity \citep{ma2023llm, naveed2023comprehensive, zhu2024survey}.
+To address these challenges recent research has increasingly focused on post-training pruning methods, which start from pre-trained networks and remove redundant parameters to reduce model size and complexity \citep{ma2023llm, naveed2023comprehensive, zhu2024survey}.
 For instance, SparseGPT utilizes second-order information to solve a layer-wise reconstruction problem, enabling the effective pruning of large models \citep{frantar2023sparsegpt}.
 Similarly, Wanda introduces a pruning metric that considers both weight magnitude and corresponding activations~\citep{sun2023simple}.
-More recently, layer-wise prunability has been introduced as a technique to enhance traditional pruning methods by adaptively allocating sparsity across layers based on their individual importance \citep{yinoutlier, lualphapruning}.
-However, these methods often struggle to maintain satisfactory performance, particularly in high sparsity regimes.
-To address this limitation, we propose a novel fine-tuning method for sparse LLMs, enabling the recovery of performance and effective adaptation to downstream tasks.
+More recently, layer-wise prunability has been introduced as a technique to enhance traditional pruning methods by adaptively allocating sparsity across layers based on their individual importance \citep{yinoutlier, lu2024alphapruning}. {However, existing methods often struggle to maintain satisfactory performance, especially under high sparsity levels.
+Moreover, state-of-the-art LLM pruning techniques heavily rely on calibration data, which may inadvertently remove connections critical for specific downstream tasks, leading to suboptimal performance.
+To preserve the efficiency benefits of pruning while maintaining accuracy, we propose SEFT, a fine-tuning method that maintains sparsity throughout training and enables the dynamic evolution and recovery of sparse connectivity.
+Unlike the method \citep{FixedSparseMasks, LTH} that rely on a dense model and update only a fixed subset of parameters during training, SEFT continually repairs task-relevant connections.}